actionjdjackson/psychegenesis/README.md

 * ✅ **Leadership Readiness Flags**: Automatically evaluate readiness for spiritual leadership roles (e.g., pastor, elder, missionary, mentor) based on maturity indicators drawn from sanctification stage, trauma healing status, relationship health, biblical qualifications (1 Tim 3, Titus 1), emotional regulation, and gift activation.
 Flags can recommend waiting, preparation, or confirmation by spiritual authority.
 * ⚙️ **Role Recommendation Engine**: Calculates best-fit callings, life roles, or ministries by integrating all module outputs using weighted composite logic.
 It balances maturity, temperament, gifting, and healing to suggest personalized pathways forward.
 * 📖 **Narrative Synthesis Generator**: Produces a personalized, redemptive life narrative that weaves together a user’s spiritual journey, gifting, personality, sanctification stage, trauma recovery, and divine calling.
 The result is a reflective, hope-filled story that contextualizes how God has shaped and is shaping the user’s life purpose.
+* ⚠️ **Blind Spots & Cautions**: Designed to illuminate areas of potential imbalance, overextension, or hidden vulnerability that may not be evident through strengths-based assessments alone.
+It provides a redemptive lens to interpret common patterns such as over-empathy, perfectionism, impulsiveness, or avoidance, and supports growth by surfacing these traits gently and biblically.
 * 🖥️ **User Interface & Experience Flow**:

   * **Likert Scale Questions**: Presented as a row of circles sized from large to small to large, colored from red (big, leftmost) to gray (small, center) to green (big, rightmost).
 Red = “not like me at all,” gray = “neutral,” green = “totally like me.”